Akuli/catris/local-playing.md

 python3 -m catris
 ```

-If you want to use a web UI, you need to also start a web server in a second terminal:
+If you want to use the web UI, you also need to start a web server in a second terminal:

 ```
 cd catris